Darrell Clarke: Walsall

 On 10 May 2019, Clarke signed a three-year contract to become Walsall's new manager following their relegation into League Two at the end of the 2018–19 season.
-He signed 16 players as 23 departed – including midfielder George Dobson, who was sold on to Sunderland – and got off to a poor start after Walsall picked up just one win the opening ten games of the 2019–20 campaign, with the team sound defensively but failing to create any chances in a 5–3–2 formation.
+He signed 16 players as 23 departed – including midfielder George Dobson, who was sold to Sunderland – and got off to a poor start after Walsall picked up just one win the opening ten games of the 2019–20 campaign, with the team sound defensively but failing to create any chances in a 5–3–2 formation.
 Form improved as Clarke switched to a 4–4–2 formation and got the best out of 22-year-old Wes McDonald, However, a run of six league defeats began in October and drew the club into a relegation battle, though was immediately followed by a run of only two defeats in 11 league games.
 Walsall were in mid-table when the season was ended early due to the COVID-19 pandemic in England and Walsall Supporters' Trust secretary Steve Davies said that the team were "starting to gel and the signing of Wes McDonald was key".
 Clarke went on to admit that the following campaign would likely see him focus more on youth as the club faced a challenging financial future due to the effects of the pandemic.
 He left the Bescot Stadium midway through the 2020–21 season with Walsall 11th in the table after Port Vale agreed to pay Walsall a compensation package.